There has been a forgiving putter boom in the past few years and many brands have rushed out ‘forgiving’ putters quickly into the market.

 For the beginner striving for improvement, a high MOI can be an important feature in a putter.

 But importantly, not all beginning golfers are faced with this problem.
 You will learn fairly quickly if twisting is a problem for you and if so, choosing a high MOI putter will help you to offset the issue.

 Most Forgiving Putters Verdict: The Best Choice

-Still unsure on what club to buy from our list of most forgiving putters?
+Still unsure on what the best type of putter to buy from our list of most forgiving putters?
 It’s easy to get information overload but circling back to our main point; the TaylorMade Golf Spider putter is on balance the editor’s choice for most forgiving putters.

 It’s modern mallet design makes alignment straight forward.
 Any negatives are relatively minor, and overall it’s a putter sure to boost your golf performance.